safwat-fathi/wtheq-task/README.md

-# Next.js Merchant Dashboard
+# Wtheq Merchant Dashboard

 ## Project Overview

-This Next.js project is designed to implement a simple application with a two-side menu navigation system.
+This Wtheq project is designed to implement a simple application with a two-side menu navigation system.
 The application consists of two main pages: the Profile page and the Payment page.
 Users can easily navigate between these pages using the side menu bar.

 ## User Story